-- 17. Shooters who wish to use muzzle loading firearms or muzzle brakes must inform the Range Office at the time of booking.
-Any firer who does not give advance notice of such requirement may find that proximity of other shooters prohibits their desired activity. - 18.
+- 15. Shooters who wish to use muzzle loading firearms or muzzle brakes must inform the Range Office at the time of booking.
+Any firer who does not give advance notice of such requirement may find that proximity of other shooters prohibits their desired activity. - 16.
 Shooting from sporting stances (defined as positions other than prone, e.g. standing kneeling/squatting or sitting) is only permitted from distances of 100yds to 300yds, unless match conditions permit otherwise.
 Electronic targetry is restricted to 100yds only.
-Any deviation from this is to be requested and approved by Range Control prior to your booking. - 19.
+Any deviation from this is to be requested and approved by Range Control prior to booking. - 17.
+Gazebos are permitted to be erected on or behind the firing points.
+If placed on the firing point, they must not be forward of the shooter or obscure the view along the firing point/from behind (sides and backs not permitted). - 18.
 Filming is not permitted for promotional/advertising purposes, unless prior authorisation has been given by the CE.